The main research topics of SCNL are related to Satellite Communications and Networking and Cybersecurity.

-Nowadays a lot of important applications such as public services, Internet banking, and also systems devoted to defense are dependent on networks and computers.
-For this reason they are often the target of malicious software (malware, spyware, etc...) attacks.
+Nowadays a lot of important applications such as public services, Internet banking, and also systems devoted to defend are dependent on networks and computers.
+For this reason, they are often the target of malicious software (malware, spyware, etc...) attacks.
 Malware is software specifically designed to insert itself in a computer system without the approval of the owner using techniques such as trojans, backdoors, keylogger, and worms.
-To prevent these type of attack it is necessary to accurately detect malware and other type of intrusions.
+To prevent these type of attack it is necessary to accurately detect malware and other types of intrusions.

 In particular, the integration of intrusion detection algorithms in a Software-Defined Networking (SDN) environment and in future 5G.
 We are developing an SDN-based Intrusion Detection System (IDS) where SDN switches extract and send all packet flow statistics to an SDN Controller which catalogs the incoming flows as normal or malware by using Machine Learning (ML) algorithms and instructs the SDN switches to drop the malicious flows.

 Principal Recent Results: